pkrakowski/WorldApp/admin_b2c/README.md

 CLIENT_SECRET=
 REDIRECT_URL=
 ```
-At the end of the tutorial, you will be creating an account.
-Once that's done get its Object ID and pass it to the container with env ADMIN_ID=[] this assigns Admin privileges to the account to upload sample data.
+At the end of the tutorial, you will be creating a new account.
+Once that's done get its Object ID and pass it to the container using ADMIN_ID=[] env.
+This assigns Admin privileges to the account to access Admin portal.
 For any real deployments you'll probably want to move this to the database and updated logic to pull it from there.